JoaoGabrielFA/netflix/README.md

 </div>

 You can add shows to "My List" by clicking the plus sign (+) on the card or the show page, and to remove, you just need to click again.

+## Play

+By pressing play, you can watch a trailer or promotional video of the show if available.